 You took me over as a child to save your own skin.

 The truth between two people always cuts both ways.

 When she severs the link between them, Tom cannot use her hold on him to fight the King.
-But the King can no longer draw upon the Queen’s power.
-As between the two of them, unaided by either of the women, Tom is stronger, and the evil King is dispatched.
+But as per the rule set by the Queen, if Tom is no longer drawing upon Polly, the King can no longer draw upon the Queen.
+As between the two of them, unaided by either of the women, Tom is stronger and the evil King is dispatched.

 “I’VE GOT A CAREER TO COME TO”